breadcat/blog.minskio.co.uk/content/quotes.md

 >Not your keys, not your coins <!-- cryptocurrency phrase -->

+>Now, ya don't fuck around with the infinite <!-- mean streets -->

 >Nunc id vides, nunc ne vides <!-- discworld -->

 >Obscenity is the crutch of inarticulate motherfuckers <!-- motown missile -->